jsampdev/jsampdev/README.md

 - 🌱 I’m currently learning Website Design and Python Programming via Udemy online classes.
 - 💬 Feel free to contact me about project ideas or if you are hiring!
 - 📫 How to reach me: samplejack10@gmail.com
-- ⚡ Coding classes I plan to complete on Udemy:
+- ⚡ Coding classes I am taking on Udemy:
     - 🐍 Complete Python Developer 2023 (CURRENTLY STUDYING)
     - 💻 Complete Web Developer 2023 (CURRENTLY STUDYING)
     - 🔰 Beginning C++ Programming: Beginner to Beyond